-- are not permitted to make/receive calls/texts during contact time with children.
-Emergency contact should be made via the school office; - must have their phones on silent - are advised to protect access to functions of their phone whilst it is on school premises (Bluetooth settings should be disabled); - should inform the Head teacher if there are exceptional circumstances (e.g. acutely sick relative) when permission will be granted to have their phone in case of having to receive an emergency call; - are not permitted at any time to use recording equipment on their mobile devices unless by prior agreement with the Head teacher and on the understanding that all recordings/images are deleted immediately after upload. - should report to the Head teacher any usage of mobile devices that causes them concern.
+- are not permitted to make/receive calls/texts during contact time with children or during staff meetings/training sessions.
+Emergency contact should be made via the school office; - must have their phones on silent or switched off and out of sight (e.g. in a drawer, handbag or pocket) during class time; - are not permitted to use mobile communication devices for calls in a space where children are present (e.g. classroom, withdrawal area, playground); - are advised to protect access to functions of their phone whilst it is on school premises; - should inform the Head teacher if there are exceptional circumstances (e.g. acutely sick relative) when permission will be granted to have their phone in case of having to receive an emergency call; - are not permitted at any time to use recording equipment on their mobile devices unless by prior agreement with the Head teacher.
+Legitimate recordings and photographs should be captured using school equipment such as cameras and iPads; - should report to the Head teacher any usage of mobile devices that causes them concern.

-17. Physical contact
+16. Physical contact